AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-quick-generate-panel.md

 ---
 # Use Quick Generate panel to generate and view output {#id22AKE050F5L}

+>[!NOTE]
+>
+> The Quick Generate panel, previously available in Adobe Experience Manager Guides, has been deprecated starting from version 4.0 and 2502.
+You can't access the Quick Generate panel to generate and view output

 AEM Guides provides a **Quick Generate** panel integrated inside the Web Editor.
 This panel allows you to simultaneously generate the output for the output presets created for a DITA map.
 You can generate the output for one or more presets, or all presets created for a DITA map.
 You can also use the **Quick Generate** panel to later view the output generated for the presets.

 >[!NOTE]